-The Bokpoort Concentrated Solar Power (CSP) Project is located in Bokpoort, approximately 25km north of Groblershoop in the Northern Cape Province, South Africa.
+The Bokpoort Concentrated Solar Power (CSP) Project is located in Bokpoort, approximately 25km north of Groblershoop, in the Northern Cape Province of South Africa.
 The independent power project (IPP) is being developed as part of South Africa’s Renewable Energy IPP procurement programme (REIPP).

 NOMAC, a subsidiary of ACWA Power, and Invest In Africa Energy Services will be responsible for providing operations and maintenance (O&M) services for the facility.

-The project achieved financial closure in June 2013, and the construction works were initiated subsequently.
-The 50MW CSP plant incorporates 1,300MWh molten salt energy storage facility, which will provide approximately 9.3 hours of thermal energy storage.
+The project achieved financial closure in June 2013, and the construction works were subsequently initiated.
+The 50MW CSP plant incorporates a 1,300MWh molten salt energy storage facility, which will provide approximately 9.3 hours of thermal energy storage.

 The renewable energy facility will have an output capacity of 200GWh/year, which is sufficient to serve approximately 21,000 households and offset 230,000t of carbon dioxide emissions a year.